 |Awful 0%||Poor 0%||Okay 25%||Good 0%||Great 75%|

-If you enjoy this then try: Institute of Contemporary Arts (walk it in 14 mins or catch a train from Waterloo to Institute of Contemporary Arts); Saatchi Gallery (catch the tube from Waterloo to Saatchi Gallery); Serpentine Gallery (catch the tube from Waterloo to Serpentine Gallery) and Tate Modern (walk it in 14 mins or catch a train from Waterloo to Tate Modern).
+If you enjoy this then try: Institute of Contemporary Arts (walk it in 14 mins or catch a train from Waterloo to Institute of Contemporary Arts); Saatchi Gallery (catch the tube from Waterloo to Saatchi Gallery); Serpentine Gallery (catch the tube from Waterloo to Serpentine Gallery); Southbank Centre (you can walk there in less than 1 min) and Tate Modern (walk it in 14 mins or catch a train from Waterloo to Tate Modern).